Subway Tile: 5 Smart Ways to Add Personality to White Tile

 • enhances the colors in your tile

-• or, blends your tile pattern and colors, making a more simple, unified surface
+• blends your tile pattern and colors, making a simpler, unified surface

-This next kitchen shows a glazed porcelain subway tile with dark grout (it’s not black grout, but it’s darn close) to define the pattern and coordinate with the dark greige painted island
+This next kitchen shows glazed porcelain subway tile with dark grout (it’s not black, but it’s darn close) to define the pattern and coordinate with the dark greige-painted island

 Warm gray painted kitchen cabinets with gray subway tile and dark grout and Fulgor stove in kitchen with white oak flooring.
 Kylie M Interiors Edesign, online paint colour consulting